Assistance programs from Rhode Island Energy (PPL).

 People who are faced with a temporary financial hardship and can’t pay their bills for a certain month are potential applicants.
 Individuals need to have applied for other financial assistance programs first, like the Fuel Assistance program referenced above.

-The number one goal of the Rhode Island Good Neighbor Energy Fund is to provide customers of National Grid with assistance to prevent a disconnection of their service.
+The number one goal of the Rhode Island Good Neighbor Energy Fund is to provide customers of Rhode Island Energy with assistance to prevent a disconnection of their service.
 They need to be faced with a financial crisis, and can’t be qualified for the Low Income Home Energy Assistance Program.
 Financial crisis includes, but is not limited to, the inability to pay for an electric or gas bill, or deliverable fuel.
 If you do not qualify for those other options such as LIHEAP and are faced with a crisis, then the Good Neighbor Energy Fund may be able to help.

 The applicant must also be able to prove their financial crisis.
 Some examples of what people face can include unexpected medical bills, loss of a job/reduction of hours, divorce or death of family member who was primary provider, or a disaster such as a fire.
 Individuals can apply at most once per year.

 The maximum amount paid out will be $300 or so.
 Any assistance paid will depend on program funding and only goes to people who meet income and program terms.
 In some cases, the Good Neighbor Energy Fund will provide Rhode Island families with support in other ways, such as free heating oil, propane, cords of wood, or similar services.
-Click here for your local Salvation Army, or call 401-421-0956.
+Click here for your local Salvation Army in RI, or call 401-421-0956.